seanhess/seanhess.github.com/_posts/2012-02-20-functional_javascript.md

 For the last couple months I have been [learning][lyah] [Haskell][rwh].
 Because there are so many unfamiliar concepts, it feels like learning to program all over again.
 At [i.TV](http://corp.i.tv), we write a lot of JavaScript ([node.js][node] and front end).
 While many functional/haskell paradigms don't translate, there are a few techniques that JS can benefit from.

 There are Haskell library functions for *everything*.
-At first I thought this was just because it was mature, but then I noticed that these functions could be applied to a wider variety of problems than in other languaes.
+At first I thought this was just because it was mature, but then I noticed that these functions could be applied to a wider variety of problems than in other languages.
 This makes them more useful, as you are less likely to have to write your own solution to a common problem.

 These functions are *composable*[^1]: They are focused on solving one problem without making any assumptions about your code, so you can mix and match the ones you need to solve bigger problems.